momocow/HanaYome/README.md

 - [From Github](https://github.com/momocow/HanaYome/releases/latest)

 ## For developers
-#### Set up the environment
-1. Download the source code
+#### Download the source code
+1. From github
 `git clone https://github.com/momocow/HanaYome.git`
-2. Install dependencies
-`npm install`

 #### Build
-Use `gulp build` to build executables for all platforms
+1. Build the JS application from Typescript source `gulp build:app`
+> It will create a directory `app/` under your project root.

+2. Build releases based on your platform
+`gulp build:release`
+> It will create a directory `dist/` under your peoject root.